-Penstemon plants are natives of Northern America and reach from 30 to 90 cm in height.
+Penstemon plants are natives of Northern America.
+They can reach from 30 to 90 cm (1 to 3 feet) in height.

-They can be grown in the garden as hardy perennials or half hardy annuals and perennials.
+They can be grown in the garden as hardy perennials, half hardy annuals, or perennials.

 Penstemon bloom in the summer with tubular lipped flowers; these may be blue, pink, purple, white or yellow.
 A common name for Penstemon is Beard Tongue.

 Penstemon eatonii (Eaton's Penstemon / firecracker Penstemon), photograph by Andrey Zharkikh; CC.

 Penstemon strictus (Rocky Mountain Penstemon), photograph by Andrey Zharkikh; CC.

 Penstemon hirsutus (Hairy Beard-tongue / Northeastern Beardtongue), photograph by Doug McGrady; CC.

 Penstemon heterophyllus (Bunchleaf Penstemon / Foothill Beardtongue), photograph by Tom Hilton; CC.

 Penstemon spectabilis (Showy Penstemon / Showy Beardtongue), picture by peganum; CC.